FusionAuth/fusionauth-site/site/_posts/2023-02-16-announcing-fusionauth-1-43.md

 {% include _image.liquid src="/assets/img/blogs/release-1-43/saml-destination-validation.png" alt="With great power comes great responsibility." class="img-fluid" figure=true %}

+{% include _callout-important.liquid
-When you are changing these settings, be aware of the security risks and minimize the number of destinations that FusionAuth accepts.
+    content="When you are changing these settings, be aware of the security risks and minimize the number of destinations that FusionAuth accepts.
 While this may be necessary for a migration, afterwards work with the upstream IdPs to modify their configuration to point directly to FusionAuth.
-This is the safest and most secure setting.
+This is the safest and most secure setting."
+%}

 ## Support for wildcards in redirect URLs